Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 - Load the themes json, return an object providing most of the apis.
 - Apply a theme to an svg.
-- Add a Theme submenu, containing an option list for the themes defined in the json, and a callback for applying hte selected theme.
+- Add a Theme submenu, containing an option list for the themes defined in the json, and a callback for applying the selected theme.

 More advanced scenarios are conceivable so that less code is needed to take advantage of theme-able SVGs.